 Nevertheless, BitMex is a good Binance alternative if you are into margin trading but don’t want to do it on Binance.

-Another platform included in the list only on the basis of their margin trading abilities as an alternative to Binance Futures.
+Another platform included in the list only on the basis of their margin trading abilities as a Binance Futures alternative.

 Bybit is a crypto exchange located in the British Virgin Islands.
 It is a cryptocurrency derivatives platform with only two trading pairs: BTC/USD, XRP/USD, EOS/USD and ETH/USD.